How to Make a Small Room Look Bigger: 9 Simple Tricks

 wood statement mirror

-And we added a window seat with storage in Attley's old room and which added so much storage for books and other little girl stuff.
-We have some other great ideas for smart storage solutions that are so important especially for smaller homes including back door storage, a full wall of craft room storage, and a bench with hidden storage for games.
+We added a window seat with storage in Attley's old room, which added so much storage for books and other little girl stuff.
+We have some other great ideas for smart storage solutions that are so important, especially for smaller homes, including back door storage, a full wall of craft room storage, and a bench with hidden storage for games.

 When you’re dealing with a small room, instead of cramming it full of pieces of furniture, think about using as much vertical as possible.
 You might not have much floor space, but by using the walls right up to the ceiling, you use the space you have more efficiently while drawing the eye upwards, making the room seem larger.

-And it Attley's old room, we transformed a weird and useless niche created by the fireplace chimney into a functional space by building in a desk and floating shelves.
+In Attley's old room, we transformed a weird and useless niche created by the fireplace chimney into a functional space by building in a desk and floating shelves

 Designing small spaces doesn't have to be hard or frustrating.
 I teach all about choosing items that are the correct scale, space planning (both of which are CRUCIAL for small spaces), mixing patterns, choosing colors and more in Designer in a Binder®!